cirosantilli/rails-cheat/readme.md

     RAILS_ENV=production rake db:create

 This does not automatically migrate.

-Now you should:
+Run each migration, modifying the database, including table creation:

     rake db:migrate

-This will also update the schema under `db/schema.rb`.
+This will also implies `db:schema:dump`, which reads the database schema and stores it under `db/schema.rb`, updating that file.

-Load the schema under `db/schema.rb`, creating it on an existing db:
+Create tables on an existing db using `db/schema.rb`:

     rake db:schema:load

 This is useful after migrations have already been done and `db/schema.rb` is already up to date.
-In that case, this command can be much faster than `db:migrate`, since only a single operation is done.
+In that case, this command can be much faster than a migration.

+By default this recreates all tables destroying their data, since by default schemas have the `force: true` option at creation on migrations and on the schema.

 Populate the database with its initial data for a new app installation: